sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 To ensure optimal performance and functionality of your Sourcegraph deployment, it is recommended to use components pre-configured by us in your overlay.
 These components include settings that have been specifically designed and tested for Sourcegraph and do not require any additional configuration changes.

-Be sure to understand how each component and it's dependencies work before combining components in your overlay file.
-Review all component configuration settings and resources to ensure components are compatible and work together properly.
-Remember that some components may depend on others, so disable components carefully.
+Before combining components in your kustomization file, be sure to understand how each component and its dependencies work.
+Carefully review all component configurations and resources to ensure full compatibility and proper interaction between components.
+Note that some components depend on others, so disable/remove components cautiously.

 Following these guidelines will help you create a seamless deployment and avoid conflicts.